Skip to content

 What Intellectual Debt Actually Looks Like

-In finance, technical debt is the additional work created by choosing a faster or easier solution now over a better solution that takes longer.
+In software, technical debt is the additional work created by choosing a faster or easier solution now over a better solution that takes longer.
 The debt is real — it eventually has to be serviced — but it is often not visible until you try to build on the shortcut.

 Intellectual debt works similarly.
 It is the accumulated gap between the positions you have published and your current best thinking.
 Every time you publish a position faster than you have thought it through, you take on intellectual debt.
 Every time you avoid revisiting a published position because the revision would be inconvenient, you let that debt compound.
 Every time you implicitly maintain a position in a body of work that you have explicitly moved past in private, the debt grows.